Sewage in Drinking Water

 If sewage is entering the water source, there is usually coliform bacteria, specifically E-coli bacteria, in the water.
 Testing and treatment through disinfecting is needed.
 See Coliform under contaminants page for detailed information.

-If you think you have sewage in your drinking water, contact one of our specialists to discuss your options.
+If you think you have sewage in your drinking water, contact one of our specialists to discuss your water testing and treatment options.

 Water Testing Options